Addpixel/KirbyComments/README.md

 1. Download [the latest release](https://github.com/Addpixel/KirbyCommentsPlugin/releases) as a zip-file.
 2. Decompress the zip-file and rename the folder to “comments”.
 3. Move the folder “comments” into site/plugins.
-4. Move all files inside of “comments/snippets” to site/snippets.

 ## Usage